 And what if our origins are multiple, hybrid?
 What if our openness and our becoming play just as big of a role in who we are as the country where we happen to have been born?
-What if there is more to our origin than “our” country?
+What if there is more to our origin and self-assumed identity than “our” country?

 Gradually, I learnt to not see my home country and myself through eyes that belittled it and indirectly myself, the person I thought I was.
 I learnt to deflect these questions, and refused to have my origins and belongings defined by them and the self-implied answers.

 I started, with racing anxiety and great discomfort, to write my own answers, and to read them in front of audiences who may or may not have been ready to hear them.
 I did it anyway: